How can I help you?

 ....

 Add the Syncfusion® Blazor DropDown List component in the ~/Components/Pages/Home.razor file.
-If an interactivity location is set to per page/component, define a render mode at the top of the Home.razor page.
+If the interactivity location is set to Per page/component, define a render mode at the top of the ~Pages/Home.razor file.

 NOTE